Thunderbolt Ross: Red Hulk

 The Red Hulk plays a vital role in the Infinity Gem crisis of the "Heroic Age" story line.
-During the 2011 "Fear Itself" story line, the Red Hulk attempts unsuccessfully to stop the Thing (in the form of Angrir, Breaker of Souls) from destroying the Avengers Tower, as MODOK Superior and Black Fog converge on both combatants during the fight.
+During the 2011 "Fear Itself" story line, the Red Hulk attempts unsuccessfully to stop the Thing (in the form of Angrir, Breaker of Souls) from destroying Avengers Tower, as MODOK Superior and Black Fog converge on both combatants during the fight.
 Angrir dispatches the Red Hulk by knocking him out of the city and into Vermont.

 As part of the 2012 Marvel NOW! relaunch, the Red Hulk leads a non-government sponsored version of the Thunderbolts.
 This incarnation is a strike team that cleans up the messes left by Ross' military career, but the team later decides on a new arrangement in which the team will do one mission for Ross, then a mission for a random member.

-After the Hulk takes away the powers of Rick Jones, Skaar and Betty Ross, Ross starts monitoring the Hulk's movements.
-This leads to a battle in which Doc Green subdues the Red Hulk and injects him with a formula that reverts him back to Ross.
-The Army is alerted to the confrontation.
-When they arrive, the Army arrests Ross for deserting his country.

-The 2016 "Civil War II" storyline reveals that Thunderbolt Ross is incarcerated in a classified military prison.

-In 2018's Free Comic Book Day Captain America issue indicates that Ross is no longer incarcerated.
-Subsequently, in that year's Captain America #1, it is revealed that Ross was paroled for helping a resistance cell during the "Secret Empire" story line and appointed head of the investigation into the attack.
-However, he was later killed and Captain America was framed for his murder.
+Ross is later depowered by Doc Green, a new personality of Bruce Banner who believes that gamma-powered superhumans are a threat to humanity.
+He is subsequently imprisoned, but eventually paroled for helping a resistance cell during "Secret Empire".
+After being tortured by Cutthroat, who is acting on orders of Alexa Lukin and Crossbones, Ross suddenly regains his ability to transform into Red Hulk.

+During the One World Under Doom event, Ross is kidnapped by Doctor Doom, who forces him to join his think tank.
+He is able to escape from the Doombots alongside Deathlok and Machine Man.
+After making their way to the Latverian border, all three of them are arrested by the U.S. Army for violating the treaty with Doom.
+Wildstreak helps them out when former captive Simon Ryker works for Project Alpha on Doom's behalf.
+Red Hulk manages to defeat Ryker's Warwolf form.